mathisbot/opengl-fps/README.md

 #### Context

 In order to display elements on the screen, modern computer architecture requires a polite request to the graphics drivers.
 This is usually done via standardized languages called specifications.
 The best-known are DirectX, Vulkan and OpenGL.
 Even though Vulkan is the most recent, the most optimized and the most adapted to current technologies, it requires a great deal of time and energy to operate.
 OpenGL is much easier to learn and use, making it suitable for a development team consisting of one person developing in their spare time.
-Please note that OpenGL still allowd for a sufficient level of optimisation.
+Please note that OpenGL still allows for a sufficient level of optimisation.

 > OpenGL® is the most widely adopted 2D and 3D graphics API in the industry, bringing thousands of applications to a wide variety of computer platforms.
 It is window-system and operating-system independent as well as network-transparent.
 OpenGL enables developers of software for PC, workstation, and supercomputing hardware to create high-performance, visually compelling graphics software application